Aarception/Mo-information-security-portfolio/README.md

 ---

-***Personal Note: All legal and civil claims regarding the inquiry were ruled out on March 19, 2026.
+##### *Legal Note: All legal and civil claims regarding the inquiry were ruled out on March 19, 2026.
 Although reservations exist regarding various happenstances during the post-inquiry, ultimately it is recognized that this was a dynamic and complex process, necessitating that any such anomalous occurrences and their perceived impact, having been given less weight, be relegated without attribution.
-The digital participant observer has not been made convinced of an existence of institutional intentionality in any such adverse attempt to design the response to the inquiry.***
+The digital participant observer has not been made convinced of an existence of institutional intentionality in any such adverse attempt to design the response to the inquiry.*

 ---

 ## <div align="center"> Aspiration Cannot Be Governed As An Information Product Nor Sold As A Consumer Good, When Marketed As A Structural Determinant Of Economic Mobility.
 ######  *`Aspiration Product: A class of structural determinants of economic mobility, i.e. credentials, bootcamps, employment certification, which are consumer good adjacent, submerged as an information product, but differentiated and distinct market category.`*

 ### *<div align="center">Can An Enterprise Be Capable of Dignity?*

 That is the single presiding axiom this entire process has attempted to resolve.
 Speaking ***ethics*** is a category ***error***, because a system does not have an ethical code whereas speaking ***liability*** is categorized, because there are ***legal*** obligations.

 In fact, it is possible that there is an inverse relationship between input and output the more one moves away from what is capable of being categorized and what is not.
 There is a paradox in that even if a system cannot choose between what is ethical and what is a compelled obligation, the institution, for example, is a a scaled, diffused structure that is siloed by internal organization.

 As such, it is a patchwork of autonomous subsystems that, as a risk mitigating strategy , only respond to communications that speak their code and sometimes act independently but in full complement to shared system objective.
+>

+### *<div align="center">Can An Enterprise Encode Aspiration?*

+>
-The question has been if the only way to make what is ethical actionable is to turn it into a processed code ('liability'), is there an alternative that prevents the distortion of that ethical frame and being consumed?
+The question has been if the only way to make what is ethical actionable is to turn it into a processed code ('liability'), is there an alternative that prevents that ethical frame from being consumed or distorted?

 The April 16 partner admission was withheld during the candidacy, and the inquiry not liquidated after the april 22 assessment pass, because there was no negotiation.
 There was the discovery of a structural matter and a design to process the discovery to completion.
 If the institution then found itself interested, that would be a positive correlation.

-### *<div align="center">Can An Enterprise Be Left To Govern Aspiration?*
+### *<div align="center">Can An Enterprise Govern Aspiration?*

 Yet, as late as this very week, the system has proven difficulty with coming to that realization. ¹²³⁴⁵⁶⁷